What is the Youth Mobility Scheme?

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-If one of the following situations applies to your situation, you may be refused this visa:
+If one of the following situations applies to your situation, you may be refused the Youth Mobility Scheme visa:

 - You have previously applied for, been granted, and spent time in the UK on the YMS visa

-- You have a child aged under 18 who is considered your financial dependent
+- You have a child aged under 18 who you are financially responsible for

 - You have received a criminal conviction in the last 18 months